 There are a number of reasons why direct compression may not be suitable for a wide array of products and they include:

-- In some instances, direct compression excipients may interact with the drug substance.
-A good example of such reaction is that which occurs between amine compounds and spray-dried lactose and this results in a yellow discoloration of the tablets.
+In some instances, direct compression excipients may interact with the drug substance.
+A good example of such reaction is that which occurs between amine compounds and spray-dried lactose and this results in a yellow discolouration of the tablets.

 Tablet defects such as sticking, capping and lamination are usually pronounced in tablets manufactured by direct compression method.